The Secret of Convict Lake

 The Secret of Convict Lake is a 1951 American Western film directed by Michael Gordon and starring Glenn Ford, Gene Tierney, Ethel Barrymore and Zachary Scott.
-The film was a critical and commercial success.
-The story is fiction, based on legends of Convict Lake, located in the Sierra Nevada mountain ranges of northern California. and a short story by Anna Hunger and Jack Pollexfen.
-The film is the final role for Ann Dvorak before her retirement from the screen.
+The film is based on legends of Convict Lake, located in the Sierra Nevada mountain ranges of northern California and a short story by Anna Hunger and Jack Pollexfen.
+The film marks Ann Dvorak's final screen role.

 Plot

-The film opens with the narrator (Dale Robertson in an early, uncredited role) laying the foundation of the story.

 In 1871, six convicts escape from a Carson City prison.
 One of them freezes to death during a blizzard.
-The others—Canfield, Greer, Cockerell, Anderson and Maxwell—make it to Lake Monte Diablo, where eight women live in a settlement while their men are away prospecting.
-Granny is the elder, watching over Marcia, Rachel, Barbara, Susan, Harriet, Mary, and Millie.
+The others—Canfield, Greer, Cockerell, Anderson and Maxwell—reach Lake Monte Diablo, where eight women live in a settlement while their men are away prospecting.
+Granny is the elder and the other women are Marcia, Rachel, Barbara, Susan, Harriet, Mary and Millie.

-Frightened, the women reluctantly permit them to use an empty cabin.
-Granny hides all the guns except one when they realize that the men are escaped convicts.
-Canfield has returned here for a reason; the other convicts think that he has money hidden somewhere nearby.
-Canfield was convicted of killing a mine owner, and $40,000 is missing.
+The frightened women permit the men to use an empty cabin.
+Granny hides all of the guns except one when they realize that the men are escaped convicts.
+The other convicts think that Canfield has returned to the area because had hidden money somewhere nearby.
+He had been convicted of killing a mine owner and $40,000 is missing.

-Canfield learns that Marcia, to whom he is attracted, is engaged to be married to a man named Rudy Schaeffer.
-Canfield claims Rudy took the $40,000 and committed perjury to get Canfield convicted and sentenced to hang.
+Canfield learns that Marcia, to whom he is attracted, is engaged to be married to Rudy Schaeffer.
+Canfield claims that Schaeffer took the $40,000 and committed perjury to secure Canfield's conviction and death sentence.
 Canfield reveals that he has returned to kill Schaeffer.

-A barn catches fire due to Rachel's nervousness.
-After the convicts rescue the animals, the women treat them more kindly.
+After a barn catches fire and the convicts rescue the animals, the women treat them more in a kindlier manner.
 Canfield is trustworthy, but the other four continue plotting.

-Later, Canfield manages to take Granny's gun.
-Marcia rides off, so Canfield follows and catches up to her.
-They eventually embrace and kiss.
-He tells her that Morgan, a mine owner, had swindled him out of the money.
-When he came to talk to Morgan about it, Morgan pulled a gun on him, they scuffled and the gun went off, killing Morgan.
-Schaeffer witnessed this, but claimed that Canfield had killed Morgan in cold blood, so Schaeffer could keep the money himself.
-Marcia refuses to believe it.
+Later, Canfield seizes Granny's gun.
+When Marcia rides away, Canfield finds her and they embrace and kiss.
+He tells her that Morgan, a mine owner, had swindled him.
+When he had come to talk to Morgan about it, Morgan pointed a gun at him, they scuffled and the gun fired, killing Morgan.
+Schaeffer witnessed the incident but claimed that Canfield had killed Morgan in cold blood so that Schaeffer could keep the money.
+However, Marcia refuses to believe it.

-While Canfield and Marcia are away, Johnny Greer charms Rachel, Schaeffer's unmarried sister, into revealing where Granny hid the other guns.
-He, Cockerell and Anderson arm themselves and wait for Canfield.

-On the way home, the men of the town stop in a saloon.
-Rudy Schaeffer spots a wanted poster, so the alarmed men race back to their families.
+While Canfield and Marcia are away, Greer charms Rachel, Schaeffer's unmarried sister, into revealing where Granny hid the other guns.
+Greer, Cockerell and Anderson arm themselves and wait for Canfield.
+On the way home, the men spot a wanted poster in a saloon and race back to their families.